Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 <br>

-- Save the file and refresh the browser at [http://localhost:5173/](http://localhost:5173/).
+- Save the file and refresh the browser.

 - The banner title should now be centered.